pangeo-data/geo-open-hack-2024/docs/intro.md

 ## Set up

-If you are participating in this training as part of the GEO-OPEN-HACK-2024, you will need to register to [Pangeo@EOSC](https://pangeo-data.github.io/pangeo-eosc/) register yourself following the instructions given at [getting started for users](https://pangeo-data.github.io/geo-open-hack-2024/users-getting-started.html).
+If you are participating in this training as part of the GEO-OPEN-HACK-2024, you will need to register yourself to [Pangeo@EOSC](https://pangeo-data.github.io/pangeo-eosc/).
+The set up instructions are given at [getting started with Pangeo@EOSC](https://pangeo-data.github.io/geo-open-hack-2024/users-getting-started.html).